Roblox/future-is-bright/README.md

 * v9: New experimental tonemapper, performance improvements, restore humanoid shadows
 * v10: New shadow filtering, Mac support (requires Metal)
 * v11: Fix crashes in levels with trails
+* v12: Hybrid mode is now the only available mode; FutureIsBright is now a setting in Studio Rendering settings; lots of optimizations and improvements.
+Lots of things are still in flux.